 Due to the nature of the service and the importance of confidentiality reviews are not something we ask clients to leave.

-However, some clients have felt comfortable enough to leave reviews of our service on Google and Whatclinic, in order to assist others in search of a suitable therapist – some of these can be read at this link.
+However, some clients have felt comfortable enough to leave reviews of our service on Google and WhatClinic, in order to assist others in search of a suitable therapist – some of these can be read here.

 General Information on Psychotherapy/Counselling

-Therapists engage with clients in a process, (evidence based from repeated research) to help those in a state of emotional distress.
+Therapists engage with clients in a process that repeated research demonstrates can significantly help those in a state of emotional distress.

 There are countless possible reasons that lead to people presenting or being referred for therapy.
 Often it can be multiple issues that are of concern.